neondatabase/website/content/docs/extensions/hnsw.md

 Neon's `hnsw` extension is based on the [ivf-hnsw](https://github.com/dbaranchuk/ivf-hnsw.git) implementation of the HSNW algorithm, presented in the article [Revisiting the Inverted Indices for Billion-Scale Approximate Nearest Neighbors](https://openaccess.thecvf.com/content_ECCV_2018/html/Dmitry_Baranchuk_Revisiting_the_Inverted_ECCV_2018_paper.html).

 <Admonition type="note">
 The `pg_vector` extension, also supported by Neon, is another option for vector similarity search.
-For information on which index to choose, refer to the [Comparing the hnsw extension to pg_vector](#comparing-the-hnsw-extension-to-pg_vector) section.
+For information on which index to choose, refer to [Comparing the hnsw extension to pg_vector](#comparing-the-hnsw-extension-to-pg_vector).
 </Admonition>

 ## How HNSW search works